Xiaoma7/Text-summarization/ReadMe.md

 ‘.html’, ‘.pdf’, ‘.doc’, ‘.docx’, ‘.rtf’, ‘.xls’, ‘.xlsx’, and others.
 This is perfect for our purpose.

-Taking this pdf article I got from UIC’s website for example.
+Taking this pdf article about black population loss in Chicago that I got from UIC’s website for example.

 ``` r
 library(readtext)